akshaysapkal-cyber/Wireshark-http-credential-analysis/README.md

 - Right click on packet → Follow → TCP Stream
 - View full request including transmitted data

+After capturing the login request, the credentials were visible in plaintext within the HTTP POST request.
+To further verify the activity, the TCP stream was analyzed to view the complete communication between client and server.
+This provided a clearer view of how the credentials were transmitted.

 📸 Screenshot: step6_tcpstream.png

 ## Key Observation